PaulH97/Sen12Landslides/README.md

 ## Training

 This project uses [Hydra](https://hydra.cc/) for configuration management.
 See [Hydra documentation](https://hydra.cc/docs/intro/) for more details.
+Note that the standard parameters of some classes are overwritten by those in the configuration files.
+Therefore, ensure that you always update the config files under 'configs' accordingly for your hardware and requirements.

 ### Available Configurations